Last Updated on June 1, 2023 by Kapuluan

 And while there is a role for topical skin products, the best beauty uses for coconut oil treatments are the ones you take into your body via your diet.
 Healthy foods give your body what it needs to build beautiful skin, hair, and nails.

-External skin moisturizers are helpful, but cell membranes are actually comprised mostly of lipids, which are fats….and not just any fats – about 50 percent saturated fats.
+External skin moisturizers are helpful, but cell membranes are comprised chiefly of lipids, fats….and not just any fats – about 50 percent saturated fats.

-The only effective way to get those saturated fats into your system in a way that will greatly improve skin tone and reduce dryness?
+The only effective way to get those saturated fats into your system in a way that will significantly improve skin tone and reduce dryness?
 Eat them.

 Coconut Oil Beauty Treatment from the Inside Out